-This was also the year I headed to Aoteraroa's capital city, Wellington, to check out the music scene there.
+This was also the year I headed to Aotearoa's capital city, Wellington, to check out the music scene there.

 'The Boss' came to Aotearoa New Zealand this year and I was really inspired by Bruce Springsteen's live performance and the amazing connection he made with his audiences.

-I'd always loved the relationship between me, the music and the people, but now I really focused on the connections with my audiences - both as an acoustic solo artist and as lead electric and vocalist in my own rock band, BOWYANG.
+I'd always loved the relationship between me, the music and the people, but now I really focused on the connections with my audiences - both as an acoustic solo artist and as lead electric and vocalist in my own rock band.

-My friends Ella (on bass) and Matty C (on drums) as well as my brother Rory (on rhythm guitar) made BOWYANG.
+With my friends Ella (on bass) and Matty C (on drums), as well as my brother, Rory (on rhythm guitar), we were BOWYANG.
 We played a mix of classic rock covers, a few more recent 'hits' and some of my originals.

 I also released a 30 second teaser on facebook at the start of 2016 which rapidly got over 150 thousand views - so that helped my online presence to grow.

-And in my downtime he continued work on his originals.
+And in my downtime, I continued work on originals.